stats

 Example

-(static) transposeMatrix(matrix) → {Array}
+(static) transposeMatrix(params, args, data) → {Array}

-Transposes a matrix
+Transposes a matrix.

 Parameters: